nagoli/figma-spacers/README.md

 ## About using spacers
 Spacers are [not a correct practice in HTML](https://www.w3.org/TR/WCAG20-TECHS/C18.html) since the presentation concerns must be managed in CSS.
 But Figma is a presentation tool, isn’t it ?

+## Logo contributions :
+replace by kreationspace from Noun Project